Stuycs-K/final-project-10-lin-ken-wu-eric/WORKLOG.md

 - Continued working on obfuscation python code
 - Fixed Ken's donut.c that had trouble turning arguments into floats with seg fault

+### 5/27/24
+- Started working on the java implementation of obfuscation, there's a big error
+- Updating Presentation with examples of code and formatiing
+- Fixing command usage error in python file